cklewar/form3_rest_api_client/README.md

 ```

 ## Parameters
 Parameters are implemented as struct.
 Parameters struct defines mandatory fields to be used to generate URI for later use.
-Parameters struct and it's fields are kept public except __uri__ field which needs to be generated out of other field data. __uri__ is the final string used to connect to REST endpoint.
+Parameters struct and it's fields are kept public to allow later change of field values.

 ```go
 type Parameters struct {